jyrimatti/hseverywhere/README.rst

 ------------

 1. install `Nix <http://nixos.org/nixpkgs/>`_.
 You should already have it.
-2. install XCode and some Android SDK depending on your needs.
+2. install XCode if running in OSX.
+No other dependencies should be needed.
 3. ``git clone https://github.com/jyrimatti/hseverywhere``
 4. Execute ``init.sh`` to download and install half the Internet.
 Just answer 'yes' or 'y' to possible questions.

-Tested in OSX and Nixpkgs revision ``3e750abb0c3e5019651b5f11ece7300c1b548d04``.
-More recent Nixpkgs revisions will also probably work.
+Tested in OSX.

 I tried to keep everything deterministic and from messing with your global environment, but I'm no expert with NPM.
 Pull requests are appreciated.